-All individual EAP members are invited to participate in the meetings of the chamber for individual members which meet at the EAP meetings (3 times a year).
+All individual EAP members are invited to participate in the meetings of the chamber for individual members which meet at the EAP meetings (twice a year).
 Through this committee, the EAP members have a voice at the Annual General Meeting, their proposals can already by brought in at the Board meetings through the chair of the chamber, Nicole Aknin.
 She is member of the Board as well as of the Executive Committee of the EAP.

 With their membership fees, all EAP members support the EAP in its work to ensure quality standards for psychotherapy trainings and to give psychotherapists all over Europe a platform for exchange.